MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/assign-user-or-group-access-portal.md

     $appRole = $sp.AppRoles | Where-Object { $_.DisplayName -eq $app_role_name }
     ```

-1. Run the following command to assign the user to the app role:
+1. Run the following command to assign the user to the app role.

     ```powershell
     # Assign the user to the app role